monadius/vscode-hol-light/README.md

 1) `hol-light.simpleSelection`: boolean.
 Default: `false`.

     A boolean flag which indicates whether to use a simple algorithm for selecting statements with the command *Send selected text to HOL Light REPL*.
 In general this flag should be `false`.
 But if you notice any slowdown for very large HOL Light files, then it could be because the standard statment selection algorithm is too slow and a less accurate simple algorithm could be used to improve performance.

+1) `hol-light.highlightColor`: string.
+Default: `editor.wordHighlightStrongBackground`

+    Color for highlighting text sent to a HOL Light REPL.
+Could be either a reference to a color theme (see https://code.visualstudio.com/api/references/theme-color) or a color in the format ##RRGGBBAA.
+If this value is empty then the text is not highlighted.

 ## Known Issues